Washington hires Martin Mayhew as general manager - WHIZ News

+Ron Rivera bulked up his front office Friday, hiring Martin Mayhew to be Washington’s general manager and Marty Hurney to serve as executive vice president of football and player personnel.

-Washington hired Martin Mayhew as general manager Friday, giving coach Ron Rivera a seasoned NFL executive to work with going into his second season.
+The moves give Rivera two seasoned NFL executives to work with going into his second season coaching and running football operations.

 Mayhew joins Washington after four seasons with the San Francisco 49ers.
 Before that, he spent a year with the New York Giants and was GM of the Detroit Lions for seven-plus seasons.

-The 55-year-old will report directly to Ron Rivera as part of the organization’s coach-centric front-office structure under owner Dan Snyder.
+He and Hurney will report directly to Rivera as part of the organization’s coach-centric front-office structure under owner Dan Snyder.
+Hurney was widely reported to be the pick as GM this week before Mayhew became the choice.

-“Martin is a proven general manager who will bring a wealth of knowledge and experience to the organization,” Rivera said in a statement.
-“He will be an integral part of running the daily football operations and will allow me the opportunity to focus more on coaching.
-He impressed both myself and Mr. Snyder during the interview process, and we both believe he will be a tremendous fit here.”
+“I look forward to collaborating with both Marty and Martin in the years to come,” Rivera said.

 Mayhew drafted quarterback Matthew Stafford first overall in 2009 while in Detroit, a connection that is sure to raise eyebrows given the Lions’ regime change and Washington’s question mark at the position.

 As a player, Mayhew was a cornerback on Washington’s most recent Super Bowl-winning team in the 1991 season.
-Rivera called Mayhew “a man of high character and integrity (who) was part of the rich history and tradition of this great franchise.”
+Rivera called the 55-year-old “a man of high character and integrity (who) was part of the rich history and tradition of this great franchise.”

+“Martin is a proven general manager who will bring a wealth of knowledge and experience to the organization,” Rivera said.
+“He will be an integral part of running the daily football operations and will allow me the opportunity to focus more on coaching.”

 The hiring of Mayhew makes Washington the only team in the NFL with a Black team president and GM.
 Jason Wright joined the team as president last summer.